automationmojo/akit-quickstart/automation/sphinx/docsrc/usermanual/00-repository-branding.rst

 distributed automation projects.

 To make it easy to get started, I created this github **Template** project.
-This template project makes it super easy to get started using the **AutomationKit** for real world automation projects.
+This template project makes it super easy to get started using the **Automation Kit** for real world automation projects.
 This repository sets up the layed out of the code and establishes foundation patterns in order to setup a foundation that can support scaling.
 This repository avoids alot of pitfalls that show up a couple